-Based on the project location, information provided in ...
-FTDM website, and GIS-based analysis of impacts, NOAA's National Marine Figheries & vice (NMFS) has provided input in the ETDM screening (# 14350) that the proje . over \ps the South Fork of the North New River Canal (G-15 Canal) downstream of the saling / contrestructur at Sewell Lock.
-The NMFS noted that South Atlantic Fishery Management Cooper (SAFMC) has designated mangroves, sand/mud bottom and associated water colonial EFI Mangroves are also considered Habitat Area of Particular Concern (HAPC).
-HAY S's are so sets of EFH that are rare, particularly susceptible to human induced degradation, a pecially ecologically important, or located in an environmentally stressed area.
+Based on the project location, information provided in the ETDM website, and GIS-based analysis of impacts, NOAA's National Marine Fisheries Service (NMFS) has provided input in the ETDM screening (# 14350) that the project overlaps the South Fork of the North New River Canal (G-15 Canal) downstream of the salinity control structure at Sewell Lock.
+The NMFS noted that South Atlantic Fishery Management Council (SAFMC) has designated mangroves, sand/mud bottom and associated water column as EFH.
+Mangroves are also considered Habitat Area of Particular Concern (HAPC).
+HAPC's are subsets of EFH that are rare, particularly susceptible to human induced degradation, especially ecologically important, or located in an environmentally stressed area.

-Following a meeting with Niv 3 staff on November 17, 2021, the NMFS inquired if a benthic survey for seagrass would be conducted, and if the project would affect mangroves.
+Following a meeting with NMFS staff on November 17, 2021, the NMFS inquired if a benthic survey for seagrass would be conducted, and if the project would affect mangroves.
 A copy of this correspondence is included in Appendix G.

 At the Turnpike / I-595 Interchange (Exit 54), the project evaluated four viable interchange alternatives.
 The recommended improvement at this interchange is Alternative 4, Option E (Figure 5-1).
 Alternative 4, Option E, was later designated as Alternative 1.
 The preferred alternative uses a practical design approach to accommodate the additional auxiliary lane by reducing lane and shoulder widths.
-Lane widths and shoulder widths would not meet Florida Design Manual (FDM) standards and would require design exceptions to be approved by The FDOT Central Office Design Engineer.
+Lane widths and shoulder widths would not meet Florida Design Manual (FDM) standards and would require design exceptions to be approved by the FDOT State Roadway Design Engineer.